 Grief or sadness that follows loss or disappointment, dimming the mind’s natural brightness.
 It clouds clear perception.

-Also known as: grief, sadness
+Also known as: grief

 Pāli: soka, socati